KhronosGroup/glTF/README.md

 COLLADA2JSON introduces a JSON format that aims to bridge the gap between COLLADA and WebGL.
 As an initiative from the COLLADA Working Group, this project stands in Khronos repository.
 Everyone is welcomed to contribute and provide feedback.

+**This is a work in progress and not an official Khronos-ratified specification.**

 #### JSON Format